 Understanding these cloud storage options enables teams to make conscious trade-off decisions between cost, quality, and speed for their cloud storage use cases.
 So let’s discuss cloud storage as it relates to cost.

-A core principle in managing and optimizing costs is around considering costs an efficiency metric.
+A core principle in managing and optimizing costs is around considering costs an efficiency metric which falls under cloud cost monitoring.
 There are four components that comprise cloud storage pricing, the cost of storage, the cost of requests and data retrievals, the cost of data transfers, and the cost of feature management and replication.
 Some of these costs are nonexistent for certain types of storage services.

 Storage ServiceAMAZON S3AMAZON EBSAMAZON EFSStorage✔